supertypeai/articles/articles/streaming-data-processing-part-3.md

 In our data pipeline, we utilize the power of Kafka to efficiently load the raw transactional data into Kafka topics.
 We will then leverage Spark Streaming to process the data in a microbatch fashion and write the processed data to the OLTP database.
 Simultaneously, the aggregated transactional data will be directed to the OLAP databases, allowing us to perform insightful analytical queries on the data.

-By combining the strengths of Kafka, Spark Streaming, and our database infrastructure, we establish a robust and scalable data pipeline that enables real-time data processing, seamless data storage, and insightful analytics.
+By combining the strengths of Kafka, Spark Streaming, and our database infrastructure, we establish a robust and scalable data pipeline that enables (near) real-time data processing, seamless data storage, and insightful analytics.

 ### Getting Started with Kafka (Producing and Consuming Messages within a Topic)